Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 ---
 The Six Subcultures
  - The Old Empire -
+	 - The Basic
-The humans most like Beyonders summoned the Beyonders most like humans, creating the Empire of the Elect.
+		 - The humans most like Beyonders summoned the Beyonders most like humans, creating the Empire of the Elect.
 This fraction of the Old Empire is serene because they know that the time cost of each action is illusory.
 They're happy to jaunt around *being* the fungible population, doing esoteric tasks for the amusement of distant strangers on other worlds, trusting that enough will get done fast enough if people just keep working without worrying about it.
+	 - The Value of Immortality
-Velocity is only a matter of perspective; slow and steady work may even get the work done faster.
+		 - Velocity is only a matter of perspective; slow and steady work may even get the work done faster.
 Immortality does these people a great service.
+	 - The View on Collapse
+		 - The Old Empire holds the burning world in its hands.
+That's an important symbol for them.
+Yes, galactic society is always collapsing, and yes that means the empire is always collapsing.
+The old empire is aware that they are infinitely declining forever.
+They call that acknowledging entropy, and they only worry about it day to day to the extent that doing so is part of their dayjob.
+	 - The Rebellion (Commonwealth)

  - The Reformed Empire -
+		 - The Basic
+			 - Serenity in motion, and an occasionally vile sense of humor.
+An active opposition to anything that doesn't seem like a productive endeavor, combined with a will to prey on labor opportunities, off-load their challenges, exaggerate their accomplishments, and look for opportunities to coast.
+Are they productive on average?
+Somehow, yes.
+		 - The Value of Immortality
+			 - Well, they're happy to be alive.
+They're not always good for everyone else's happiness, but they are themselves happy in all kinds of conditions.
+They can be lured into a lot of ugly work while only moderately overpaying them, and if the blast radius is small enough...
+Ugh...
+Immortality does these people a great service.
+		 - The View on Collapse
+			 - The Reformed Empire is on fire, and it can't tell the difference between going down and going faster.
+If the Empire falls, it needed to fall.
+If something new rises after, great!
+If the Empire itself rises after, great!
+If the Empire somehow doesn't even fall?
+Great!
+As long as the Empire keeps MOVING and DOING STUFF, the Empire is Great!
+		 - The Rebellion (Panarchic)

  - The Monocultural Commonwealth -
+	 - The Basic
+	 - The Value of Immortality
+	 - The View on Collapse
+	 - The Rebellion (Panarchic)

  - The Commonwealth Democracy -
+	 - The Basic
+	 - The Value of Immortality
+	 - The View on Collapse
+	 - The Rebellion (Imperial)

  - The Panarchic Purist-Preservationists -
+	 - The Basic
+	 - The Value of Immortality
+	 - The View on Collapse
+	 - The Rebellion (Commonwealth)

  - The Panarchic AI Collective -
+	 - The Basic
+	 - The Value of Immortality
+	 - The View on Collapse
+	 - The Rebellion (Imperial)

 ---
 The Three Nations Semi-Allied